-TAUTOG (Blackfish) fishing is very good (Rapid Rock, Race Rock, Sarah's Ledge, inner Bartlett Reef, Two Tree Island (flood tide), various smaller locations east to Watch Hill.
+TAUTOG (Blackfish) fishing is very good.
+Time to fish deeper (40-80 ft) around slack tide, especially with the full moon approaching.
+Rapid Rock, Race Rock, Sarah's Ledge, inner Bartlett Reef, Two Tree Island (flood tide), various smaller locations east to Watch Hill are still fishing well.
 You may want to try rock piles or reefs that are away from the more popular areas to increase your chances of finding a keeper sized fish.
 Green, Asian or Hermit Crabs will work, especially on jigs.
 Consider putting the crab (bait) on a chartreuse and orange jig (1.5 - 3.0 ounces in weight/depending on tide and wind).
 The lighter the jig the better...feel more bites.
 Use braid in 30-50 lb class and/or a 50 lb fluorocarbon leader (sensitivity to feel the bites is important).
 Also use a 4/O Gamakatsu hook (Octopus style) when using bait.
+I would highly recommend planning a trip on a party/charter boat trip to fish for tautog this fall.

 STRIPED BASS fishing is excellent.
-The Housatonic River is red hot, CT River up to Wethersfield Cove and the upper Thames River (north of Montville).
-Fish have been migrating into the estuaries and tidal rivers but the reefs in Long Island sound are still producing fish.
-There is still plenty of Atlantic menhaden (bunker) around that can be used as bait.
+The Housatonic River is red hot, along with the CT River up to Wethersfield Cove and the upper Thames River (north of Montville).
+Fish have been moving into the estuaries and tidal rivers to feed heavily on the bait.
+The reefs in Long Island sound are still producing fish that have begun their annual fall migration.
+There is still plenty of Atlantic menhaden (bunker) or hickory shad around that can be used as bait.
 Live bunker on a three-way or slider rig on the local reefs and rip areas can still provide some results.
 Other striper spots include the lower Mystic and Thames River, the Race, Sluiceway, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, the "humps' south of Hatchett Reef, lower Connecticut River (Dock & Dine shore fishing access), Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor (Breakwalls) and the upper reaches, Charles Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Milford Point, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.